Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.27 Lesser Restoration moved into my format, now uses a radio dialog and finds effects that contain the substrings, not just exact matches

+22.11.27 Rewrite of Lay On Hands to use item's Limited Uses as a fall back to a PC resource, enabling the use of this feature for NPCs

+22.11.28 Created Octopus's Ink Cloud to place and manage an overhead tile representing the ink cloud.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)